levand/quiescent/docs.md

 ;; Render it!
 (q/render (ArticleList my-data)
           (.getElementById js/document "root-element"))

 ```

+## Key Concepts

+**Components** are reusable and composable definitions of how a
+particular piece of data should be rendered to the DOM.
+In Quiescent,
+a component is defined mostly in terms of its **render function**,
+which takes a single value and must returns one or more **React
+Elements**, which can be thought of as "instances" of components, or
+also as nodes in the "virtual DOM" used by ReactJS.

+When you define a component using the `quiescent.core/component`
+function or the `quiescent.core/defcomponent` macro, they will return
+a component constructor function.
+You can invoke this constructor,
+passing it any immutable value, to return a React Element.

+React Elements can either be passed to the `quiescent.core/render`
+function to render them directly to the DOM, or returned from another
+component's render function.

+The key aspect of components is that if a component constructor is
+passed the same value as an existing component that is already mounted
+in the DOM, *evaluation stops*.
+You only pay to re-render data that
+has actually changed since the previous time the application
+rendered.
+Then, any changes to the DOM that actually should take place
+are applied to the DOM using React's minimal diffing algorithm.

+This is why the values passed to Quiescent component constructors
+should be immutable - they can leverage ClojureScript's strong
+equality semantics to instantly determine if a component has changed,
+and therefore if it needs to re-render or not.

 ## API

 ### Defining Components

-Components are created using the `quiescent/component` function.
-It
+Components are created using the `quiescent.core/component`
+function.
+It takes two arguments.
+The first mandatory argment is a
-takes a single argument, which is a function used to render the
+function used to render the component.
+The second argument is an
-component.
+optional configuration map.

-The render function should take the component's value as an argument
+The render function should take an immutable value as an argument and
-(an immutable ClojureScript value, when using Quiescent) and return
-another ReactJS component.
-This may be another Quiescent component, a
+return a React Element.
+React Elements can be obtained by invoking
-ReactJS virtual DOM component (see below), or a component created by
+another Quiescent component constructor, a built-in DOM component
-JavaScript interop with ReactJS or some other ReactJS wrapper.
+constructor, or calling another ReactJS wrapper, or ReactJS itself
+through JS interop.

 ```clojure
 (def Hello